Who Has the Most Damning Appearance on Who Is America?

 7. Representative Matt Gaetz

-The Florida Republican confirmed ahead of time that Baron Cohen’s Israeli character Erran Morad had asked him to “hold up images of weapons systems and endorse those weapons systems,” but he refused to go along with it, which lines up with his appearance during the Kinderguardians segment.
+The Florida Republican confirmed ahead of time that Baron Cohen’s Israeli character Erran Morad had asked him to “hold up images of weapons systems and endorse those weapons systems,” but he refused to go along with it, which lines up with his appearance during the Kinder-Guardians segment.
 “You want me to say on television that I support 3- and 4-year-olds with firearms?
 Is that what you’re asking me to do?” he asks Morad.
 “Typically members of Congress don’t just hear a story about a program and then indicate whether they support it or not.”
 It’s a short appearance that isn’t really damning, but Gaetz’s last line does serve as the perfect introduction to a compilation of conservatives who do, in fact, agree on camera that arming toddlers with guns is a great idea.

 6. Representative Dana Rohrabacher

-The most sane version of support for Kinderguardians — a very dubious honor — goes to Dana Rohrabacher.
+The most sane version of support for Kinder-Guardians — a very dubious honor — goes to Dana Rohrabacher.
 The California Republican’s statement falls in line with the program Morad wants, but manages to swerve away from specific ages or explicit scenarios.
 “Maybe having the young people trained and understand how to defend themselves in their school might actually make us safer here,” he says.
 The quote doesn’t make much sense, but then, neither does this ludicrous idea!

 5. Trent Lott

 It’s not a great appearance for Trent Lott, former U.S. senator and Republican Senate Majority Leader.
-He seems to read aloud from a previously prepared statement, and he doesn’t even blink before the final phrase: “I support the Kinderguardians program,” Lott says.
+He seems to read aloud from a previously prepared statement, and he doesn’t even blink before the final phrase: “I support the Kinder-Guardians program,” Lott says.
 “We in America would be wise to implement it, too.
 It’s something that we should think about, America.
 About putting guns in the hands of law-abiding citizens — good guys — whether they be teachers, or whether they actually be talented children or highly trained preschoolers.”

 4. Representative Joe Wilson